maforget/ComicRackCE/README.md

 6. Open ComicRack Community Edition and all your comics/scripts should be there.

 Remember that changes in one, will not carry over to the other.

+> [!NOTE]
+> You might want to update the background & paper texture settings in Book Display Settings (and in any saved Workspaces).
+Since the path of the textures are hardcoded they will still refer to the original ComicRack install location.

 ## Plugins